 - The purpose of the doctoral exam is to determine the candidate’s readiness to undertake dissertation research and passing it constitutes formal Admission to Candidacy.
 Effective Fall 2019, students should plan to complete their exams by the end of their third year so that they can begin the work of applying for external funding in the fall of their fourth year.

 - Examination Committee: The student forms an Examination Committee when coursework and the language requirement are completed.
 The committee will be composed of at least five members of whom at least three are UIC graduate faculty with full membership, and two of whom must be tenured.
 It is recommended but not required that one member be from outside the Department of Art History, either from another UIC department or from outside the university.
-The chair of the committee must be a full member of the UIC graduate faculty.
+For all administrative purposes, the chair of the committee must be a full member of the UIC graduate faculty and must be a tenured or tenure-track faculty member in the Department of Art History.
+For the purposes of research guidance a student may also work with a scholar outside the department (or outside UIC) who effectively functions as a co-chair.
 Committee members must be approved by the Dean of the Graduate College who will appoint them.
 The committee recommendation form is located here.